 - General income – pension income, employment, business income, etc.

 - Passive income – investment income, dividend income, interest, capital gains, etc.

-- Resourced income – this 1116 calculates a foreign tax credit on income that is not taxable in the US pursuant to the treaty.
-Some examples includes US source interest, US source capital gains and tax on Canadian pension income in excess of 15%
+- Resourced income – this 1116 calculates a foreign tax credit on US source income that is not taxable in the US pursuant to the treaty.
+Some examples includes US source interest, US source capital gains and tax on US pension and dividend income in excess of 15%

 - Global Intangible Low-Rate Income Tax – More on this below

 Generally form 1116, in reach respective pool, calculates how much of a foreign tax credit you will get on each “pool” of income.
 Note however that you will only receive a foreign tax credit for the lesser of the actual tax you paid on foreign income and the amount of US tax paid on the same income.

 The nuance of 1116 tax calculations is beyond the scope of this guide, however if you have specific questions on these forms please leave your comments below and I’ll try to answer them as best as I can.

 Also note that in addition to the 3 pools outline below, there is also 1116 AMT forms.
 More on Alternative Minimum Tax forms below.

 Form 2350 – This form allows you to request an extension of time to file your tax return.
 This form is limited to situations where taxpayers file form 2555 and in most cases it is much more efficient to simply file form 4868 to request a further extension.
 More on deadlines and extensions for US citizens abroad below.